drdh/drdh-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Robot Design
+  - Large Language Models
+  - Embodied AI
   - Reinforcement Learning
   - Multi-Agent
   - Modular RL
-  - Robot Design
-  - Embodied AI

 # Education to show in About widget
 education: